Seagate/cortx/doc/ova/2.0.0/PI-5/CORTX_on_Open_Virtual_Appliance_PI-5.rst

 Tested by:

+- Mar 05, 2022: Bo Wei (bo.b.wei@seagate.com) on a Windows with VMWare WorkStation 16 Player.
 - Feb 14, 2022: Jalen Kan (jalen.j.kan@seagate.com) on a Windows laptop with VMWare Workstation 16 pro.
 - Feb 01, 2022: Rose Wambui (rose.wambui@seagate.com) on a Windows laptop with VMWare Workstation 16 pro.
 - Jan 24, 2022: Amnuay Boottrakoat (amnuay.boottrakoat@seagate.com) on a Windows with VMWare Workstation 16 Player.